SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 * You need to run it often to make sure to catch bugs early on
 * If you want to have high code coverage of your code base, you will need many tests that takes a long time to run

-For these reasons we want to automatize the testing, such that it done every time we push to our repository.
-If we combine this with only pushing to branches and then only merging these branches whenever all automatized testing have passed, our code should be fairly safe against unwanted bugs (assuming your tests are well covering your code).
+For these reasons we want to automate the testing, such that it done every time we push to our repository.
+If we combine this with only pushing to branches and then only merging these branches whenever all automated testing have passed, our code should be fairly safe against unwanted bugs (assuming your tests are well covering your code).

 ## Github actions